The Grey safari

 The tents are all simple but spacious, with king or twin beds and elegant en suite bathrooms.
 There is a main lounge, bar and dining area, all exquisitely built with natural materials and thatched roofs, with magnificent views of Kilimanjaro.
 Tortilis Camp was one of the first eco lodges of its size and is very proudly 100% solar.

 We are going to leave the elephants behind and take another private charter to an area that is the absolute best place to view and photograph white rhino.
-It is a private game reserve called Solio, which measures approximately 17,500 acres fenced and protected, and geared towards rhino conservation.
-We are going to stay for 4 nights in Solio.
+It is a reserve specialised in Rhino, and we’ll stay there for 4 nights.

-Apart from rhino, they also have lion, big buffalo numbers as well as other wildlife, including zebra, giraffe and plains game such as eland, oryx, impala, waterbuck, Thompsons gazelle, and warthog.
+Apart from rhino, they also have lion, big buffalo numbers as well as other wildlife, including zebra, giraffe and plains game such as eland, oryx, impala, waterbuck, Thompson’s gazelle, and warthog.
 It is a haven for birdlife including grey-crowned cranes.
-But our focus is definitely on photographing rhino because the opportunities to do that here are absolutely unique!

 The rhinos are often on top of raised plains during the day, so you get beautiful backdrops of the sky, the Aberdare Mountains or Mt Kenya.
 In the evening they return to the valleys, and you see them in clearings with background views of yellow fever trees, which is also very picturesque!
 Large herds of 10 or more white rhino together are often seen on the plains, where they go to sunbathe.